батѧ

 References

-• Sreznevsky, Izmail I. (1893) “батѧ”, in Матеріалы для Словаря древне-русскаго языка по письменнымъ памятникамъ [Materials for the Dictionary of the Old East Slavic Language Based on Written Monuments] (in Russian), volumes 1 (А – К), Saint Petersburg: Department of Russian Language and Literature of the Imperial Academy of Sciences, column 45
+• Sreznevsky, Izmail I. (1893) “батѧ”, in Матеріалы для Словаря древне-русскаго языка по письменнымъ памятникамъ [Materials for the Dictionary of the Old East Slavic Language Based on Written Monuments] (in Russian), volume 1 (А – К), Saint Petersburg: Department of Russian Language and Literature of the Imperial Academy of Sciences, column 45

 • Avanesov, R. I., Ulukhanov, I. S., Krysko, V. B., editors (1988–2019), “батѧ”, in Словарь древнерусского языка (XI–XIV вв.)
-[Dictionary of the Old Russian Language (11ᵗʰ–14ᵗʰ cc.)] (in Russian), Moscow, →ISBN
+[Dictionary of the Old Russian Language (11ᵗʰ–14ᵗʰ cc.)] (in Russian), volume, Moscow, →ISBN